Quality Assurance Program

-The Research Compliance Office (RCO) supports the research community by investigating research compliance concerns, overseeing research ethics and compliance education, and managing compliance programs across the University related to financial controls and the protection of humans and animals involved in research.
+The Risk Intelligence and Compliance Team (RIACT) supports the research community by investigating research compliance concerns, overseeing research ethics and compliance education, and managing compliance programs across the University related to financial controls and the protection of humans and animals involved in research.

 Office of the General Counsel

 Legal counsel has the responsibility to:

 - Provide advice upon request to the institutional official, IRB, and other individuals involved with the HRPP.